How to import locations from CSV to your Store Locator widget

 Share

-This button allows you to share the page on which the widget is installed on social networks or to copy its URL.
-Here, you can also change only the button text:
+This button allows users to share the page on which the widget is installed on social media or copy its URL.
+You can also change only the button text:

 5